JThh/long_hallucinations/README.md

 Our experiments rely on Hugging Face for all LLM models and most of the datasets.
 It may be necessary to set the environment variable `HUGGING_FACE_HUB_TOKEN` to the token associated with your Hugging Face account.
 Further, it may be necessary to [apply for access](https://huggingface.co/meta-llama) to use the official repository of Meta's LLaMa-2 models.
+We recommend setting the `XDG_CACHE_HOME` environment variable to a directory on a device with sufficient space, as models and datasets will be downloaded to this folder.

 Our experiments with sentence-length generation use GPT models from the OpenAI API.
 Please set the environment variable `OPENAI_API_KEY` to your OpenAI API key in order to use these models.
 Note that OpenAI charges a cost per input token and per generated token.
 Costs for reproducing our results vary depending on experiment configuration, but, without any guarantee, should lie somewhere between 10 and 100 USD.

+For almost all tasks, the dataset is downloaded automatically from HuggingFace Datasets library upon first execution.
+Only for bioasq, data needs to be [downloaded](http://participants-area.bioasq.org/datasets) manually and put in the following directory `$SCRATCH_DIR/$USER/uncertainty`, where `$SCRATCH_DIR` defaults to `.`.

 ## Demo